VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 * **Testability.** It is easier to specify unit tests for the **Find** and **Get** methods than to create suitable unit tests for the range of possible LINQ queries that a client could specify.
+* **Maintainability.** All of the queries are defined in the same location, the DAO classes, making it easier to modify the system consistently.

 Possible objections to this approach include: